apigee/apijam/Module-1/Labs/Lab 3/README.md

 # Quiz

-* What would happen if you leave out the Identifier Tag in the Quota Policy?
+1. What would happen if you leave out the Identifier Tag in the Quota Policy?

+2. What would happen if the Quota Policy were placed before the Verify API Key policy?

+3. In the configuration we provided the ‘Distributed’ and ‘Synchronous’ attributes were both set to ‘true’.
+What is the implication if we set these to ‘false’?

+4. How would you configure the quota so that POST calls are counted as 2 calls for the purposes of evaluating the quota?

 # Summary